Border Collie vs Australian Shepherd

 The Border Collie is known for being a high-energy herding breed with a distinctive personality.
 Herding breeds are intelligent, alert, and may try to herd family members, especially children.

-With a typical weight of 30-55 lbs and lifespan of 12-15 yrs, the Border Collie requires thoughtful care tailored to their specific breed characteristics.
+Between the 30-55 lbs adult size and 12-15 yrs lifespan, the Border Collie has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 The details below reflect current veterinary knowledge and breed data.

 With Family Members